davidsmorais/kuro/readme.md

 ## Known issues/differences in my repo

-* Some emojis displaying white background on dark/black theme
-* Colourful image headers are missing
+* Colourful image headers are no longer compatible